 An NIH study showed whether you’re tackling incontinence care for yourself or a loved one, women spend an average of $750 annually for out-of-pocket incontinence management.
 The women in the study averaged three leaks per day and reported a decreased quality of life.

 According to the research, the minimum spent on managing incontinence is $14 per week.
 At first, cheap incontinence pads seem cheaper than seeking medical treatment or surgery.
-But as women age, the frequency and severity of leaks increases, and so does the managing incontinence.
+But as women age, the frequency and severity of leaks increases, and so does the cost of managing incontinence.

 Women who struggle with incontinence reported additional loads of laundry and dry-cleaning each week.
 And for those with both SUI and urge urinary incontinence (UUI), costs were 80% higher for mixed incontinence compared with only SUI.
 Most women were unaware of how the increasing cost of incontinence was affecting their quality of life.

 Management costs v. treatment costs

 Patients were also asked about the willingness to pay for improving their incontinence care.
 They were given a scenario: if they were offered a new treatment that would reduce the number of leaks by 25%, how much would they pay?
 Women were open to paying an average of $31 per month for a 25% reduction in symptoms, $44 a month for a 50% reduction, and $118 per month for complete resolution.
 As expected, women were willing to pay more if there was a higher expectancy for improvement.